 Second, and perhaps more importantly, (most) AI/ML algorithms are now fed millions of images, data points or text as initial inputs, thanks to pervasive digitization and the subsequent emergence of big data.
 Instead of having a group of programmers trying to code every possible case, algorithms can now analyze millions of data points or images to find patterns and anomalies and make predictions.
 How does this work?

-Simplifying a bit, the original input data is randomly split into two sets, one being used for “training” purposes.
+Simplifying, the original input data is randomly split into two sets, one being used for “training” purposes.
 ML algorithms are then used to generate a model based on the training data.
 It is then tested on the unused part of the data.
 Results might either show a good fit or diverge substantially.
-The process can be repeated in the latter case using a different data split.
+The process can be repeated using a different data split in the latter case.
 And so on and so forth.
-The idea is to minimize such differences or increase the accuracy of the resulting model.1 One of the core functions of any ML process is to minimize the so-called loss function.
+The idea is to minimize such differences or increase the accuracy of the resulting model.1 One of the core functions of any ML process is to reduce the so-called loss function.
 Since no model is 100 percent accurate, programmers will have to choose between bias (overfitting) or variance (underfitting), a well-known statistical conundrum.
-Clearly, false positives are a distinct and real possibility in the ML realm and should thus be openly stated and addressed.
-So why are these fallible algorithms deployed in the real world and used as oracles that cannot be seemingly challenged?
+False positives are a distinct and real possibility in the ML realm and should thus be openly stated and addressed.
+So why are these fallible algorithms deployed realistically and used as oracles that cannot be seemingly challenged?

 While undoubtedly significant, this development is critical to our discussion.
 Games have clearly defined rules that must be followed to avoid cheating.
 Such rules imply the existence of a specific governance structure.
 Those who do not abide by them must be penalized, disqualified or barred from playing.
 Game rules are created by humans who establish institutional arrangements to manage the game, mainly on a consensus basis, and preserve its integrity.
 Alphazero plays with these same rules but has much more computing power than any other digital engine.
 Regardless, it cannot change the game’s rules – nor does it have a vote in the World Chess Federation (FIDE).